The Great Outdoors Challenge: Shiel Bridge to Montrose (part 1)

 View back above Glen Licht

 I pressed on, and at the plateau above Glen Licht met Bob Cartwright, owner of backpackinglight.com, and podcaster at The Outdoors Station.
-I'd listened to his wonderful podcasts for several years, and it was a pleasure to thank him for his work in person.
+I'd listened to his wonderful podcasts for several years, and it was a pleasure to thank him for his work.

 Later, I fell in with Stuart and Lorna, retirees from the police force in Scotland, and we had a good chat about their walking club and great places to visit as we made our way to the Glen Affric your hostel.
 There, we enjoyed scones and lentil soup.
 I pushed on from the hostel just as the first drops of rain began to fall.